 The evaluation of the mechanical canoe puller device was done at (OLA) beach located at Cape Coast in the Central Region of Ghana.
 The agro-ecological characteristics of the study area are as described in Table 1.

-Table 1 Agro-ecological characteristics of the test site
+Table 1: Agro-ecological characteristics of the test site